XiYan-SQL: A Novel Multi-Generator Framework For Text-to-SQL: Experiments

 \subsection{Experimental Setup}

-\textbf{Dataset.} We conduct experiments to evaluate the performance of the XiYan-SQL framework on two of the most recognized and challenging benchmarks in Text-to-SQL research in recent years.
+\textbf{Dataset.} We evaluate the XiYan-SQL framework on two of the most recognized and challenging benchmarks in modern Text-to-SQL research: BIRD and Spider.

-BIRD \cite{bird}, focusing on complex real-world databases, is the most challenging lager-scale cross-domain Text-to-SQL benchmark.
+BIRD \cite{bird}, focusing on complex real-world databases, is the most challenging large-scale cross-domain Text-to-SQL benchmark.
 It contains 12,751 unique question-SQL pairs and 95 big databases with a total size of 33.4 GB.
 The training, development, and unpublished test set contain 9,428, 1,534, and 1,789 pairs, respectively.
 We use its development set for local evaluation and submit our performance results on the unreleased test set for a fair evaluation.
+Additionally, we utilize the provided Oracle knowledge as evidence.

 Spider \cite{spider}, widely used for Text-to-SQL evaluation, is a large-scale, complex, cross-domain benchmark.
 It comprises 10,181 questions and 5,693 distinct SQL queries across 200 databases, covering 138 different domains.
 This dataset is divided into training, development, and test sets, comprising 8,659, 1,034, and 2,147 examples, respectively, with a primary focus on evaluating the results on the test set.